FAQs

 To read more about our transport interventions, please read our dedicated transport pack here.

-We will shortly be submitting planning and licensing applications to increase the number of major non-sporting events we can host at the stadium.
+We have now submitted a planning and licensing application to increase the number of major non-sporting events we can host at the stadium.
 If approved, these changes would allow us to deliver improvements to local transport services over the coming years:

 • Promotion of additional local stations – with 90% of rail journeys passing through Twickenham Station, enhancing event-day services at Whitton and Hounslow, along with better wayfinding and shuttle buses to Hounslow East, will encourage more spectators to use alternative stations and reduce congestion.